Immature personality disorder: Mechanics

+Early explanations

+The underlying mechanism of the disorder was originally explained either as fixation (certain character patterns persisting from childhood to adult life), or as a regressive reaction due to severe stress (reversion to an earlier stage of development).

+Poor emotional control "require[s] quick mobilization of defense, usually explosive in nature, for the protection of the ego."
+In case of dependency "there is a predominant child-parent relationship."
+The "morbid resentment" of the aggressive type is the result of a "deep dependency" hidden by reaction formation.

+Later developments

 IPD involves a weakness of the ego, which limits the ability to restrain impulses or properly model anxiety.
 They fail to integrate the aggressive and libidinal factors at play in other people, and thus are not able to parse their own experiences.

 It can be caused by a neurobiological immaturity of brain functioning, or through a childhood trauma, or other means.

+Prevalence

+Determining the prevalence of the disorder in the general population would be difficult because it has not had a separate diagnosis since World War II.
+As part of Other personality disorder it can be estimated to be a fraction of 1.6% in the United States and 2.4% in Denmark.

+A Russian study of military age persons in the Tomsk region between 2016 and 2018 reported that mental and behavioral disorders were detected in 13.6% of the recruits, and 3.6% could be diagnosed with immature personality disorder.

 In law and custom

 In the 1980s, it was noted that immature personality disorder was one of the most common illnesses invoked by the Roman Catholic Church in order to facilitate annulment of undesired marriages.

-In 1978, David Augustine Walton was tried in Barbados for killing two passers by who had offered his mother and girlfriend a ride following an argument, and pleaded diminished capacity resulting from his immature personality disorder; he was nevertheless convicted of murder.
+In 1978, David Augustine Walton was tried in Barbados for killing two passersby who had offered his mother and girlfriend a ride following an argument, and pleaded diminished capacity resulting from his immature personality disorder; he was nevertheless convicted of murder.

 In 1989, a former employee of the Wisconsin Department of Transportation had his claim of discrimination dismissed, after alleging that his employment had been terminated due to his Immature Personality Disorder alongside a sexual fetish in which he placed chocolate bars under the posteriors of women whose driving capabilities he was testing.

 A 1994 Australian case regarding unemployment benefits noted that while "mere personal distaste for certain work is not relevant, but a condition (such as immature personality disorder) may foreclose otherwise suitable prospects".

-A 2017 study indicated that an individual with Immature Personality Disorder (among other people with personality disorders) was allowed to die through Belgian euthanasia laws that require a medical diagnosis of a life-long condition that could impair well-being.
+A 2017 study indicated that an individual with immature personality disorder (among other people with personality disorders) was allowed to die through Belgian euthanasia laws that require a medical diagnosis of a life-long condition that could impair well-being.